Postmeasurement information and nonlocality of quantum state discrimination: Introduction

 \section{Introduction}

-Quantum nonlocality is an intriguing property that can be observed in multipartite quantum systems.
-One representative nonlocal phenomenon is quantum entanglement that cannot be realized only by \emph{local operations and classical communication}(LOCC)\cite{horo2009,chit2014}.
-The nonlocality of entanglement can be utilized as an important resource in multipartite quantum information processing such as quantum teleportation and quantum communication\cite{benn1992,benn1993}.
-For these reasons, much attention has been shown for characterizing other nonlocal correlations, such as Bell nonlocality and quantum steering\cite{brun2014,uola2020}.
+Quantum nonlocality is a fundamental feature of multipartite quantum systems.
+A paradigmatic manifestation of such nonlocality is quantum entanglement, which cannot be generated from separable states using only \emph{local operations and classical communication} (LOCC) \cite{horo2009,chit2014}.
+Entanglement serves as an essential resource for various tasks in multipartite quantum information processing, including quantum teleportation and quantum communication \cite{benn1992,benn1993}.
+These developments have also motivated extensive efforts to characterize other forms of quantum nonlocality, such as Bell nonlocality and quantum steering \cite{brun2014,uola2020}.

-Nonlocal phenomenon also arises in discriminating multipartite quantum states; for a given ensemble of quantum states to be discriminated, nonlocality occurs when globally-optimal state discrimination cannot be achieved only by LOCC\cite{chil2013}.
-In general, we can always perfectly discriminate orthogonal quantum states, whereas it is not true for nonorthogonal quantum states\cite{chef2000,barn2009,berg2010,bae2015}.
-However, it is also known that there are some multipartite orthogonal quantum states that cannot be perfectly discriminated using only LOCC measurements\cite{benn19991,ghos2001,walg2002}.
-Moreover, there exist some nonorthogonal quantum states that cannot be optimally discriminated only by LOCC measurements\cite{pere1991,duan2007,chit2013}.
+Nonlocality also arises in the discrimination of multipartite quantum states.
+For a given ensemble of quantum states, nonlocality is said to occur when globally optimal discrimination cannot be achieved using only LOCC \cite{chil2013}.
+In general, mutually orthogonal quantum states can be perfectly discriminated by global measurements, whereas nonorthogonal states cannot \cite{chef2000,barn2009,berg2010,bae2015}.
+Nevertheless, some sets of multipartite orthogonal quantum states cannot be perfectly discriminated using only LOCC \cite{benn19991,ghos2001,walg2002}.
+Moreover, certain ensembles of nonorthogonal quantum states cannot be optimally discriminated by LOCC \cite{pere1991,duan2007,chit2013}.
+Furthermore, LOCC can activate nonlocality in state discrimination by transforming certain locally distinguishable ensembles into locally indistinguishable ones \cite{band2021,ghos2022,li2022,gupt2023}.